 The first command autodetects as much about the environment as it can and prepares for the build process, the second command builds the software in place (but does not install it), and the last command installs it on the system.
 The first two commands are done as a regular user, the third as root.
 For more details about setting up this system, see the excellent GNU Autoconf, Automake, and Libtool book by Vaughan, Elliston, Tromey, and Taylor.
 It is published as treeware by New Riders, and its content is also freely available online at sources.redhat.com/autobook.

 This is not the only standard, though it is one of the most widespread.
-The Ant (ant.apache.org) build system is gaining popularity, especially with projects written in Java, and it has its own standard procedures for building and installing.
-Also, certain programming languages, such as Perl and Python, recommend that the same method be used for most programs written in that language (for example, Perl modules use the command perl Makefile.PL).
+Other programming languages often have their own standards for building and installing packages.
 If it's not obvious to you what the applicable standards are for your project, ask an experienced developer; you can safely assume that some standard applies, even if you don't know what it is at first.

 Whatever the appropriate standards for you project are, don't